This life no just balance!

 If you’re underweight, you’ll want to gain a balanced amount of muscle mass and subcutaneous fat rather than a lot of unhealthy belly fat.

-Here are the right ways to gain weight in Nigeria:
+Here are the right steps to eat healthy and gain weight in Nigeria fast:

 1. Know Your Calories